gsm1011/hadoop.admin/manuscript/chapter7.md

 ```

 This property configures the interval, in milliseconds, that the
-TaskTracker monitors the tasks’ memory usage.
+TaskTracker monitors the tasks' memory usage.
 It is only meaningful when
-tasks’ memory management has been enabled using property
+tasks' memory management has been enabled using property
 mapred.tasktracker.tasks.maxmemory.

 Configure TaskTracker to send an out-of-band heartbeat on task